-- A. Audits shall be scheduled to begin as early in the life of a project or activity as practicable and continue at intervals consistent with the schedule for accomplishing the work and commensurate with assigned control level.
-The audit schedule shall be reviewed periodically and revised as necessary to assure that coverage is maintained current. - B. Periodically scheduled QA program audits shall be supplemented by, or integrated with, either audits or surveillances of a technical nature (e.g., performance-based audits) which assess the quality of selected work products and work processes.
+- A. Audits shall be scheduled to begin as early in the life of a project or activity as practicable and continue at intervals consistent with the schedule for accomplishing the work and commensurate with assigned control level. - B. Periodically scheduled QA program audits shall be supplemented by, or integrated with, either audits or surveillances of a technical nature (e.g., performance-based audits) which assess the quality of selected work products and work processes.